 Returning students will take precedence over prospective new students in the assignment of lesson times.
 The teacher will contact all parents / students two to three weeks prior to the start of the school year to ascertain whether there are schedule changes and to work out lesson times.
 All cares are taken in order to best accommodate everyone’s weekly schedules, within what’s possible.
 Family life is a hive of activities and working out a weekly roster at the outset of the school year takes planning and joint effort from parents and teacher alike.

 Student’s practice and performances

 Students are expected to carry out their practice and assignments daily, six days a week.
-There will be specific directions outlined in the student’s notebook.
-Parents are encouraged to monitor the children’s practice and sign off the practice sheet on completion of tasks.
+Parents are encouraged to monitor the children’s practice.

 While exams are optional, I find it necessary to have a goal towards which the student must work, in order to give direction and scope to all the practice and effort involved.
 One performance at the end of each term is required in that capacity.
 The options available are:

 1) To sit a graded exam